emeth-/twitter-bootstrap-typeahead/README.md

 I required more functionality out of the Typeahead plugin so I created this extension with some additional features:

 - By setting minLength=0, shows all available options on focus.
-- Allows transversal through ALL matched objects via use of arrow keys, rather than just going through the first X.
+- Allows traversal through ALL matched objects via use of arrow keys, rather than just going through the first X.

 Required
 -----------------